We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Downsides Of Using Fibonacci Retracement In Crypto

-• Not useful during sideways markets.
+• It is not useful during sideways markets.
 Crypto experiences massive highs and crushing lows, but in reality, the market spends a lot of its time actually just moving sideways.
-In situations where the price of BTC and other coins is ranging between two close points, Fibonacci retracement drawings lose a lot of their value.
+In situations where the price of BTC and other coins ranges between two close points, Fibonacci retracement drawings lose a lot of their value.

 • No guarantee trend will continue.
 A pullback on the price of Bitcoin (or other cryptos) during a bull run may turn out to be more than just a pullback, and actually a complete trend reversal.
 Fibonacci retracement needs to be paired with other volume and momentum indicators to ensure the trend being measured will actually continue.